camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/getting-started/deploy-a-process.md

 ---
-id: deploy-a-workflow
+id: deploy-a-process
-title: "Deploy a workflow"
+title: "Deploy a process"
 ---

-_In this section, we're going to start up the Zeebe broker as well as Camunda Operate, a tool that gives you visibility into deployed workflows and running workflow instances and contains tooling for fixing problems in those workflow instances._
+_In this section, we're going to start up the Zeebe broker as well as Camunda Operate, a tool that gives you visibility into deployed processes and running process instances and contains tooling for fixing problems in those process instances._

 _We offer Operate free of charge for unrestricted **non-production** use because we think it's a great tool for getting familiar with Zeebe and building initial proofs-of-concept.
 And at this time, Operate is available for non-production use only.
 In the future, we'll offer an Operate enterprise license that allows for production use, too._

 Before we run the Zeebe broker, we need to configure an Elasticsearch exporter in the Zeebe configuration file.
 Which leads to the question: what's an exporter, and why is Elasticsearch a part of this tutorial?

-The answer is that Zeebe itself doesn't store historic data related to your workflow instances.
+The answer is that Zeebe itself doesn't store historic data related to your process instances.
 If you want to keep this data for auditing or for analysis, you need to export to another storage system.
 Zeebe _does_ provide an easy-to-use exporter interface, and it also offers an Elasticsearch exporter out of the box. (_[See: Exporters](/product-manuals/zeebe/open-source/exporters.md)_)

 Elasticsearch is also what Camunda Operate uses to store data, so to run Operate, you need to enable the Elasticsearch exporter in Zeebe and run an instance of Elasticsearch.
 In this section and the next section of the tutorial, we'll use Operate to visualize what's going on in Zeebe with each step we take.